excelottah6/EXCEL/DEPLOY/README.md

  ## RAILWAY & KOYEB USERS :

-01. Visit to your GitHub and open your Queen Nilu fork repo.
+01. Visit to your GitHub and open your EXCEL fork repo.
 02. Under the green colour button as "Code" you will see "Sync fork" button.
 Click it.
 03. Then, you will see green colour button as "Update branch".
 Click it.
 04. Now, automatically bot will update.

   LOCAL OR VPS USERS :
-01. Visit to your GitHub and open your Queen Nilu fork repo.
+01. Visit to your GitHub and open your EXCEL fork repo.
 02. Under the green colour button as "Code" you will see "Sync fork" button.
 Click it.
 03. Then, you will see green colour button as "Update branch".
 Click it.
 04. Open command prompt and command git clone your_fork_url